kalabox/kalabox-app-pantheon/README.md

 ## SSL

-You can use `https` by just typing in `https://edge.myapp.kbox` in your browser.
+You can use `https` by just typing in `https://myapp.kbox` in your browser.
 We self-sign the certs so you will need to allow this in your browser.

-Pantheon's ssl layer is at the edge so you need to route your traffic through there for now.
+Pantheon's ssl layer is at the edge so if you want to test SSL in a more realistica way you should route your traffic through our edgeserver at https://edge.myapp.kbox.

 ## SOLR